parvezs27/Datajobsanalysis/README.md

 The field of data analytics is going through a rapid growth phase.
 The global data analytics market is expected to increase from $23 billion USD in 2019 to [$133 billion USD by 2026](https://www.globenewswire.com/news-release/2021/02/08/2171129/0/en/Data-Analytics-Market-to-Hit-USD-132-90-Billion-by-2026-North-America-Region-to-Spearhead-the-Global-Data-Analytics-Industry-with-the-Projected-CAGR-of-26-4.html).
 According to [The Future of Jobs 2020 Report](https://www.weforum.org/publications/the-future-of-jobs-report-2020/) developed by the World Economic Forum, more than 80% of the globally surveyed companies in the report have indicated that they'd have well adopted big data by 2025.
-With data analytics swiftly becoming a core component of businesses globally, the demand for data professionals is also accelerating , with the [US Bureau of Labor Statistics](https://www.bls.gov/ooh/math/operations-research-analysts.htm) estimating a growth of 23% from 2022 to 2032 for Data Analyst jobs, and decribing this growth as "much faster than the average for all occupations".
+With data analytics swiftly becoming a core component of businesses globally, the demand for data professionals is also accelerating , with the [US Bureau of Labor Statistics](https://www.bls.gov/ooh/math/operations-research-analysts.htm) estimating a growth of 23% from 2022 to 2032 for Data Analyst jobs, and describing this growth as "much faster than the average for all occupations".

 Intrigued by these statistics and being in the data analytics field myself, I wanted to dive deeper into the data job market, with a particular focus on remote Data Analyst roles.
 Specifically, I was interested in exploring the various kinds of Data Analyst roles, the in-demand and high paying skills for a Data Analyst, as well as the salary ranges for Data Analyst roles in the current job market.